New Quay: Dylan Thomas

-Jack Lloyd Evans, a New Quay postman and the Town Crier, also lived on Church Street.
-He provided the character of Llareggub's postman, Willy Nilly, whose practice of opening letters, and spreading the news, reflects Lloyd's role as Town Crier, as Thomas himself noted: "Nobody minds him opening the letters and acting as [a] kind of town-crier.
+Jack Lloyd Evans, a New Quay postman and the town crier, (Note: It was noted that the “tradition of a town crier persisted down to the 1950s, the last crier being Jack Lloyd.”)
+(Note: In her book on New Quay, former resident, Catrin Edwards-Jones, gives examples of the local news that Jack Lloyd would cry out forthcoming local events, such as a concert or a meeting in the Memorial Hall also lived on Church Street.)
+(Note: He lived at Noddfa (now Trenova) at the top end of Church Street, opposite the Queens Hotel.) provided the character of Llareggub's postman, Willy Nilly, whose practice of opening letters, and spreading the news, reflects Lloyd's role as Town Crier, as Thomas himself noted: "Nobody minds him opening the letters and acting as [a] kind of town-crier.
 How else could they know the news?"
-This work sheet note, together with our knowledge that Thomas knew Jack Lloyd ("an old friend"), make the link between Lloyd and Llareggub’s Willy Nilly.
+This worksheet note, together with our knowledge that Thomas knew Jack Lloyd ("an old friend"), (Note: "Jack the Post is an old friend...” from a letter to Margaret Taylor, 29 August 1946, in the Collected Letters.) make the link between Lloyd and Llareggub's Willy Nilly.